Thank you so much to the Idaho Potato Commission for sponsoring this post! As always, all opinions and endorsements are my own.

 Skillet Potato Salad with Bacon and Arugula

-- Boil the potatoes in salted water in a medium-sized pot until you can easily pierce them with a fork (about 20 minutes).
+- Boil the 2 cut up potatoes in salted water in a medium-sized pot until you can easily pierce them with a fork (about 20 minutes).

-- Meanwhile, cook the bacon in a cast iron (or other heavy) skillet until crispy over medium-high heat (about 7-8 minutes).
+- Meanwhile, cook the four slices of bacon in a cast iron (or other heavy) skillet until crispy over medium-high heat (about 7-8 minutes).

 - Transfer the bacon to a paper towel lined plate.
 Chop when cool.

-- Add the vinegar to the skillet, scraping up any browned bits from the bottom.
+- Add the apple cider vinegar (2 tablespoons) to the skillet, scraping up any browned bits from the bottom.

-- Turn off the heat and stir in the mustard, honey, salt, and pepper until well combined.
+- Turn off the heat and stir in the whole grain mustard (1 tablespoon), honey (1 tablespoon), kosher salt (1 teaspoon), and black pepper (1/4 teaspoon) until well combined.

-- One the potatoes have finished, drain them in a colander, and add them to the skillet.
+- One the potatoes have finished cooking, drain them in a colander, and add them to the skillet.
 Stir to coat in the onion and dressing mixture.

-- Add the arugula and parsley and stir.
+- Add the arugula (2 cups) and minced parsley (1 tablespoon) and stir.
 The heat from the potatoes will wilt the arugula a bit.

 - Serve warm.